top of page

 Soul Colors and White (Number 0)

-White is a paradox with all the marvelous colors in white light but yet none in white pigment.
+White is a paradox with all the marvelous colors in white light but none in white pigment.

 It reminds us of “all that is” and “limitless potential."
 White is the backdrop for wondrous creativity or so luminous it can blind us.